LLnCSoftware/mserve/examples/01quickstart/01quickstart.md

 This is a simple example of a client interacting with a servant through mserve\_np.q loadbalancer, all on one host.
 This example is insecure; it allows anyone to execute any "q" expression on a servant.

+TODO: GET THE RIGHT PHRASE FROM JOHN.
+"Anyone on the same network as the host machine who is not stopped by a firewall rule..."

-In the next example we will demonstrate the use of our "secure\_invocation.q" module to allow execution of only functions defined in an ".api" namespace, preventing recursive evaluation in their arguments, and optionally implementing authentication and authorization.
+In the next example we will demonstrate the use of our "secure\_invocation.q" module to allow execution of only the functions defined in an ".api" namespace, preventing evaluation arguments, and optionally implementing authentication and authorization.
+That example implements "secure invocation" (See Glossary in readme.md) which is generally **very** important.

 ## About the Files